 Does brexanolone work for postpartum depression in real practice?

-Brexanolone works by rapidly restoring GABAergic function that's disrupted in postpartum depression, providing quick relief through IV infusion for severe cases.
+Brexanolone works by rapidly restoring GABAergic function disrupted in postpartum depression, providing quick relief through IV infusion.

 What the data show:

-A real-world effectiveness study published in Women’s Health Reports examined outcomes in 150 women receiving brexanolone treatment, showing that brexanolone maintains its effectiveness in clinical practice where patients have more complex presentations than typical research populations.
+A real-world effectiveness study published in Women’s Health Reports examined outcomes in 150 women receiving brexanolone treatment for postpartum depression, demonstrating sustained effectiveness in clinical practice settings with complex patients over 12 months of follow-up.

 Dr. Kumar’s Take